 Instructions

-- Prepare the sauce for the noodles by blending all of the ingredients (apples - sesame oil).
+- Prepare the sauce for the noodles by blending all of the ingredients from apples to sesame oil.
 Let sit for at least 30 minutes and up to three days.

 - Bring a medium pot of water to a boil.
 Add the somen noodles and cook according to the package directions.
 Rinse in cold water and drain.